4x3lpri3t0/algorithms-python/README.md

 popleft()

 remove(value)
-    Removed the first occurrence of value.
+# Remove the first occurrence of value.
 If not found, raises a ValueError.
-New in version 2.5.

 rotate(n)
-    Rotate the deque n steps to the right.
+# Rotate the deque n steps to the right.
 If n is negative, rotate to the left.
-Rotating one step to the right is equivalent to: "d.appendleft(d.pop())".
+# Rotating one step to the right is equivalent to: "d.appendleft(d.pop())".

 # List as stack
 arr = [1,2,3]